rakutentech/docpub/docs/config.md

 Settings list:

-* `highlight` - should highlighting be applied to code block in markdown or not.
+* `highlight` (optional, boolean) - should highlighting be applied to code block in markdown or not.
   If enabled, will add HTML markup and CSS classes provided by [highlight.js](https://highlightjs.org).
   Please note, that stylesheets themselves will be neither linked nor inlined into the resulting HTML because, by default, such content considered as unsafe and